illidanlab/subspace-net/README.md

 the correct parameter subspaces, and outperforms state-of-the-arts in predicting neurodegenerative clinical scores using information in brain imaging.

+The current version of the draft is available [here](https://arxiv.org/abs/1802.06516).

 ## Compatibility
 The code is compatible with python 3.5

+## Code Usage